-The classic symptoms of a sore throat include a burning sensation or "scratchiness" in the back of the throat; pain, especially when swallowing; and, perhaps, tenderness along the neck.
-These symptoms may be accompanied by:
+The classic symptoms include a burning feeling or "scratchiness" in the back of your throat, pain (especially when you swallow), and perhaps tenderness along your neck.

-Your sore throat persists for more than a week and is accompanied by postnasal drip, sneezing, and itchy eyes; this may be a sign of allergies that require medical attention.
+- Your sore throat lingers for more than a week and you also have postnasal drip, sneezing, and itchy eyes.
+You might have allergies.

-Your sore throat is accompanied by pain that moves to the ear; this may be a sign of a more serious problem.
+- You have a sore throat and pain that moves to your ear.
+This may be a sign of an ear infection or a more serious problem.